 Students looking for content producer roles may consider getting a head start while still in school.
-That means taking advantage of freelance writing opportunities, starting a blog, and paying extra attention in reporting and composition classes.
+That means taking advantage of freelance writing opportunities, starting a blog, and paying extra attention in journalistic reporting and composition classes.

 Students who want to tell stories but don’t want to follow the traditional newsroom path can write and report for specialized fields such as sports, entertainment, government, or business, according to Moore.

 “The reality is that all fields have information that needs to be disseminated to the public,” according to Moore. “[A journalism] degree is especially useful for those who choose to chart their own paths by becoming bloggers and writers.”

 While the ideal route to these industries may be through a marketing degree, journalism grads may find themselves a good fit for a company’s creative team.
 According to Moore, today’s students must learn how to analyze audiences and tailor messages for specific forms of media.
 Having the ability to engage customers through writing and presentation can lead to roles outside of journalism.